When Orm heard this, he seemed to get in a better mood and began to eat. But after a while he asked:

 —Who was it that felled me?

 Krok sat a distance away and heard his question.
-He laughed and lifted his axe and chewed out and said:
+He laughed and lifted his axe and finished chewing and said:

 —This is the girl that kissed you, and if she'd bit, you wouldn't be asking.

 The Long Ships is the English title of Swedish essayist Frans G. Bengtsson's novel Röde Orm, Swedish for Red Serpent, the name of its main character.
 Orm is a viking, and the novel, divided into two parts, follows him on his journeys, first in the west, then in the east.
 Of these the first part is, I would say, unquestionably superior, but the second is also well worth reading.
 By and large, it's the best novel about vikings that I know of; and it's a classic of Swedish literature, to the extent that such things exist.

 Orm is a boy from Scania, now in south Sweden, but which was then part of the land of the Danes; his hair is red and he's a mild hypochondriac, but otherwise courageous and strong.
 After a chance encounter with a crew going viking, including the captain Krok (meaning Hook — yes, it's probably intentional) and the huge, friendly Toke (Maniac, for reasons which subsequently become clear), he sets out in a somewhat unorthodox way on his first trip; and the journey becomes much longer than intended.
 It takes him to Andalusia, to Asturias, to England, and briefly to Ireland.
 Along the way he meets Yakub Almanzor, Ethelred the Unready, and Harold Bluetooth, King of the Danes and thus the world; he accidentally turns left-handed, fights in the Battle of Maldon and drinks Yule at Jellinge.
 This latter chapter especially and in particular is a treasure of Swedish letters, and I like to reread it over Christmas.
 Usually that turns into a full re-read.